codecraftingtools/codecraftingtools.github.io/_sources/rtems-notes.rst.txt

 Connect up something like the `FTDI TTL-232R-3V3 cable
 <https://www.ftdichip.com/Support/Documents/DataSheets/Cables/DS_TTL-232R_CABLES.pdf>`_
 to your PC.
-With this cable, the yellow PC-RXD pin connects to the PI-TXD (P1-PIN8) pin and the black PC-GND pin connects to the PI-GND (P1-PIN6) as shown `here
+With this cable, the yellow PC-RXD pin connects to the PI-TXD (P1-PIN8), the black PC-GND pin connects to the PI-GND (P1-PIN6), and the orange PC-TXD pin connects to the PI-RXD (P1-PIN10) as shown `here
 <https://www.raspberrypi.com/documentation/computers/raspberry-pi.html>`_.

 Now run the following command in a terminal window and power up the Pi with